SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 Annotate with FIMS Data Only
 ----------------------------
-Use this option if assemblies or consensus sequences are still properly linked to original LIMS plates (and no updates have occurred to LIMS data) but the associated FIMS data has been updated and needs to be applied to the assemblies or consensus sequences.
+Use this option if contigs or consensus sequences are still properly linked to original LIMS plates (and no updates have occurred to LIMS data) but the associated FIMS data has been updated and needs to be applied to the contigs or consensus sequences.

 Highlight documents to be annotated.